JoaoCostaIFG/LPOO/docs/README.md

 #### The pattern

-The pattern used as a solution was the **Creator pattern**.
+The pattern used as a solution was the **Factory pattern**.
 This way we could separate all the _RoomCreator's_ responsibilities into a few different classes.

 #### Implementation